leonism/Breast-Cancer/README.md

 ## Comparing Models

-Lets compare the accuracy score of all the classifier models used above.
+Let's compare the accuracy score of all the classifier models used above.

 ```python
 models = pd.DataFrame({